-Before getting started with overwintering, I clean up my plants and transplant the pups or offshoots into their own containers as you can see in this article.
-Any tall or spindly succulents that I don’t love the look of, I remove the tops and transplant them as you can see in this article.
+Before getting started with overwintering, I clean up my plants and transplant the pups or offshoots into their own containers.
+If I have tall or spindly succulents that I don’t love the look of, I remove the tops and transplant them.

 Tender Succulents to Overwinter Indoors

-More tender succulents such as Aeonium, Echeveria, and Crassula are worth doing what you can to protect them when the temperature drops.
+Tender succulents in winter such as Aeonium, Echeveria, and Crassula will need a bit more hands-on care during the temperature drops.
+However, it is worth doing what you can to protect them.
 These are beautifully decorative succulents and they can add a lot of wow-factor to next year’s containers and projects.

 Just as I do with the hardy succulents, I clean up the plant as much as possible and transplant any offshoots.
 It’s not worth saving a plant that is looking a bit rough around the edges or one that has disease and pest problems.
-Just compost those plants and focus on the healthy ones.
+Just add them to your compost bin and focus on the healthy plants.

 If your plant is a little bit overgrown, then it might be worth taking some cuttings and propagating those for new, young plants next spring.

-Replace the soil by removing the plant from the pot shaking off any soil from the roots and replanting the succulent into a sterile cactus & succulent mix.
-This will keep the critters that are in the soil from overwintering in the soil.
+Replace the soil by removing the plant from the pot, shaking off any soil from the roots and replanting the succulent into a sterile cactus & succulent mix.
+This will keep the critters that are in the soil from overwintering along with your succulents.